Bryan Trottier: Playing career

 Trottier claims that without his friend Tiger Williams, he would have dropped out of hockey due to homesickness.
 Trottier and Tiger became best friends due to the special bond they built early on in their careers/academy.

 Nicknamed "Trots," Trottier was drafted in the second round, 22nd overall, by the New York Islanders in the 1974 NHL Entry Draft, the team he played his first 15 seasons in the NHL with.
 He set an NHL rookie record of 95 points and won the Calder Memorial Trophy as the NHL's rookie of the year in 1975–76, though the record was later broken by Peter Šťastný of the Quebec Nordiques in 1980–81.

 Trottier's best offensive season was 1978–79 when he scored 134 points, earning him the Art Ross Trophy as the League's top scorer, as well as the Hart Memorial Trophy as NHL MVP.
 In winning the Art Ross, he became the first player from a post-Original Six expansion team to win the award.
 In that same season, he led the NHL in assists with 87, which he had also done the year before with 77.

 Trottier was one of the core players on the Islanders' dynasty teams from the 1980s.
 He won four Stanley Cups during his time with the Islanders from 1980 to 1983.
 During New York's first Stanley Cup in 1980, he won the Conn Smythe Trophy as playoff MVP.
 In 1981–82, Trottier scored 50 goals, the highest single-season total of his career.

 During the early 1980s, when Wayne Gretzky set numerous scoring marks, Islanders broadcaster Stan Fischler and head coach Al Arbour nonetheless maintained that Trottier was the league's best player over Gretzky.
-Trottier was described as a forward possessing an all-around game including ruggedness and defensive responsibility, and there have been comparisons to Milt Schmidt and Gordie Howe.
+Trottier was described as a forward possessing an all-around game including ruggedness and defensive responsibility, and there were comparisons to Milt Schmidt and Gordie Howe.
 Arbour stated, "Gretzky is an offensive genius for sure.
 But at this stage Trots gives you more things.
 Defensively, he's outstanding.
 And he's physically tough.
 He comes up with his 100 points a year, automatically, along with everything else!"